eievui5/evscript-cpp/README.md

 - [{fmt}](https://github.com/fmtlib/fmt) for formatting output.
 - [poryscript](https://github.com/huderlem/poryscript) for inspiring this project.
 - And everyone at gbdev who helped me along the way :)

+## TODO (from testing)
+- A pool of 0 segfaults.
+Give an error message instead.
+- OOM seems to just return an empty variable name for temps?